AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 This allows for better understanding of the package specification and makes maintenance easier, as well as it helps when implementing new features for the package.

+Note that we also declared a separate type for the array of ordered
+chunks: :ada:`Ord_Chunks`.
+This is needed because the arrays uses a different index (:ada:`Ord_Chunk_Index`) and therefore can't be the same type as :ada:`Chunks`.
+As a side note, we're now able to include a :ada:`Dynamic_Predicate` to :ada:`Ord_Chunks` that verifies that the index stored in the each chunk matches the corresponding index of its position in the ordered array.

 This is the corresponding update to the package body: